allergictocode/allergictocode/README.md

 - Sup!
-I’m known as Rob or Ririn
+I’m known as Ririn
 - I’m interested in machine learning
-- I’m using GitHub to track progress of my learning journey
+- I’m using GitHub to track the progress of my learning journey
-- You can reach me on Discord: conraldrob